Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/join-leave-ban-announcements.md

 ### Setting A Message

 You can set/modify messages and the announcement channel via our [web dashboard](https://cakeybot.app/dashboard/public/).
-Just log in, select a guild, and head on over to the "Announcements" page.
+Just log in, select a server, and head on over to the "Announcements" page.
 Once here you can select a channel as well as setting the message content.
 You can set a message for any one of these events, some of them or all of them.

 {% hint style="info" %}
 In order to have Cakey Bot send the messages, you will have to set a channel for Cakey Bot to post to.
 You can find more information about this below.